4 Steps to Starting the Conversation About Migraine at Work

 Once you’ve identified your asks, make sure to lean on your healthcare provider and migraine support network to make your request in an effective way.
 “Involve your physician, and discuss openly with your employer,” said Dr. Leroux, pointing out that a physician’s note can establish migraine as a disabling disease and provide reason for your request.
 “Maybe your employer has no idea what migraine is, in which case directing them to resources from the American Migraine Foundation can help you educate your employer and co-workers about the disease,” said Dr. Leroux.

-If you do opt to continue working full or part time, it might be time to look around your workplace and suggest reasonable accommodations for your migraine.
+If you do opt to continue working full or part-time, it might be time to look around your workplace and suggest reasonable accommodations for your migraine.
 “Workplaces are filled with potential triggers for migraine,” she explained, “The brain interacts with the environment so it can be affected by a co-worker who just wears this very strong perfume.”
-Other triggers include bright or florescent lights, loud noises, shift work, and strong odors such as perfumes, candles and air fresheners.
+Other triggers include bright or fluorescent lights, loud noises, shift work, and strong odors such as perfumes, candles, and air fresheners.

 Once you identify the migraine triggers, make a list of productive ideas to make you more efficient at work.
 Don’t be intimidated by your requests.
 A computer stand to facilitate better posture or a tinted screen cover to soften the screen glare is a relatively small accommodation to make the office more accessible.
 Additionally, according to Dr. Leroux, “no scents policies are becoming more commonplace as employers acknowledge that strong scents can trigger migraine attacks, and even be irritating for people without migraine.”